jlongua/plan9-dns/dnsdist-issues.md

 A new realease of encrypted-dns server looks promising...
 The ideal setup would be encrypted-dns server in front of dnsdist and dnsdist using knot-resolver as the backend.

-##### Even with these issues the New Jersey and Florida plan-dns resolvers will be upgraded to dnsdist due to memory issues with encrypted-dns server and the DoH server being to permissive.
+##### Even with these issues the New Jersey and Florida plan9-dns resolvers will be upgraded to dnsdist due to memory issues with encrypted-dns server and the DoH server being to permissive.

+Will be testing encrypted-dns server in front of dnsdist on the Mexico plan9-dns resolver...